Limits and possibilities of refractive index in atomic systems: Introduction

 There are many parameters that can be used to control an index of refraction in some medium.
 In theoretical approaches focusing on the use of external fields to change the optical response of a system, these parameters can simply be changed in order to modify the index of refraction.
-However, there are limits to what values are actually possible.
-In this paper, we focus on enhancing or increasing the refractive index in atomic systems.
-We are concerned only with linear dispersion, and do not look at absorption.
-We look at what can be attained in the most simple case to find the basic limits on the index.
-From this, we look for additional effects, again in the simplest cases in which they occur, that can be used to enhance the index from the baseline case.
+However, there are limits to what values of index are possible and we start this article by briefly reviewing that changing the (effective) density of the atomic medium seems to be the only way to change the magnitude of the index apart from its frequency.
+The main part of the article is devoted to show how wave mixing can be used to change the effective frequency and thus the index of refraction without changing the density of the gas.

-The index of refraction of a medium is defined by $n=\sqrt{\epsilon\mu}$, with relative permittivity $\epsilon=1+\chi_e$ and relative permeability $\mu=1+\chi_m$.
-The electric susceptibilty $\chi_e$ and magnetic susceptibilty $\chi_m$ can be complex, resulting in a complex index $n$, for which the real part is the ``traditional" refractive index which represents the amount of refraction, while the imaginary part represents the amount of absorption or gain.
+The index of refraction of a medium is defined by $n=\sqrt{\epsilon\mu}$, with relative permittivity $\epsilon=1+\chi_e$ and relative permeability $\mu=1+\chi_m$ \cite{text1,grynberg10,jackson98}.
+The electric susceptibility $\chi_e$ and magnetic susceptibility $\chi_m$ can be complex, resulting in a complex index $n$, for which the real part is the ``conventional" refractive index which represents the amount of refraction, while the imaginary part represents the amount of absorption or gain.
 In this paper we assume that $\mu\approx 1$, since magnetic coupling is typically weaker by a factor of $\alpha^2\approx 1/137^2$ for transitions in the visible spectrum, so that $n\approx\sqrt{1+\chi_e}$ (henceforth we drop the subscript ``$e$").

 Although the real part of $n$ depends on a complex $\chi$, in practice, ultimately one would want zero or minimal absorption, where the imaginary part of $\chi$ is negligible.
-We are here interested only in the best-case scenarios for enhancing the real part of $n$, so we will focus on the real part of $\chi$ in Sections \ref{2L section} and \ref{3L section}, assuming that $n\approx Re(n)\approx \sqrt{1+Re(\chi)}$.
+We are here interested only in the best-case scenarios for enhancing the real part of $n$, so we will focus on the real part of $\chi$ in Section \ref{limits section}.